Xerez Deportivo FC: Stadium

 Estadio Municipal de Chapín is a multi-purpose stadium in Jerez, Spain, currently used mostly for football matches.
 It is the home ground of Xerez Deportivo FC.
 Built in 1988, the stadium holds 20,523 spectators.

-In 2002 the stadium was remodeled to accommodate the 2002 FEI World Equestrian Games, the entire grandstand being covered with a roof; a hotel, spa, and gym were added to the complex as well.
+In 2002 the stadium was remodelled to accommodate the 2002 FEI World Equestrian Games, the entire grandstand being covered with a roof; a hotel, spa, and gym were added to the complex as well.

-Since its foundation in 1988 until 2015, it was the home ground of Xerez CD and since 2013, it's the home ground of Xerez Deportivo FC.
+Since its foundation in 1988 until 2015, it was the home ground of Xerez CD and since 2013 it has been the home ground of Xerez Deportivo FC.

 Symbols

 Shield

 The first official shield was exactly the same as the old coat of arms of the city of Jerez de la Frontera.
 It is surrounded by a circle with the name Xerez Deportivo FC and there is a ball in the middle.

 In 2018 after a consultation among the partners, it was decided to make a choice to choose a new shield.
 The process consisted of a voting between different alternatives; finally after three polls, Xerez changed its shield.